Nelamangala Masterplan 2031: BMRDA Zone Check and Land Use Guide

 What documents must I verify before buying a plot in the Nelamangala LPA masterplan zone?

-Verify the RTC extract, DC conversion order, layout approval from BMRDA or the Nelamangala Planning Authority, A-Khata or e-Khata from the local body, and an encumbrance certificate going back at least 15 years from the sub-registrar.
+Verify the RTC extract, DC conversion order (note: for plots already in a residential or commercial zone on the masterplan map, automatic conversion under the Karnataka Land Revenue (Amendment) Rules, 2025 may apply — verify with the Nelamangala Planning Authority), layout approval from BMRDA or the Nelamangala Planning Authority, A-Khata or e-Khata from the local body, and an encumbrance certificate going back at least 15 years from the sub-registrar.

 What is the FAR allowed for residential construction in the Nelamangala LPA?